Digital Product Development & Service Design

 What are the advantages of digital products?

-Digital products offer numerous advantages: scalable business models, global reach, data-driven optimization, flexible adaptation to customer needs, and continuous improvement opportunities.
+Digital products offer numerous advantages: flexible business models, global reach, data-driven optimization, flexible adaptation to customer needs, and continuous improvement opportunities.

 What are the most important success factors in developing digital products and services?